kw105/Udacity_Machine_Learning/P6_stock_prediction/README.md

 report.html contains a html report from the Jupyter Notebook.

-Capstone Project Report v2.pdf contains the final report for this project.
+'Capstone Project Report Summary.pdf' contains a summary for this project (updated in March 2017).

 The following is the project description from Udacity.
 See more details at https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009.